conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Note however that sometimes these fail.
 If you think you are having trouble with uploads, make sure ``conda_forge_output_validation: true`` is set in your ``conda-forge.yml`` and rerender your feedstock with the latest version of ``conda-smithy``.
-Finally, new packages that are added to feedstocks are registered automatically and once uploaded successfully once, no other feedstock will be able to upload packages with the same name.
+Finally, new packages that are added to feedstocks are registered automatically and once uploaded successfully, no other feedstock will be able to upload packages with the same name.